Components¶

 Node Cache¶

-The Node Cache is a local pull-through cache that proxies requests to the Central Cache.
+The Node Cache is a local pull-through cache that transparently proxies worker requests to the Central Cache.

 Architecture¶